napari/napari/docs/plugins/npe2_getting_started.md

 This guide covers `npe2`-style plugins. `npe2` plugins declare the functionality that they contribute in a file called the plugin manifest.

-Creating a new plugin from scratch involves the following steps:
+Creating a new plugin involves the following steps:

 1. Configure a python package to use an npe2 manifest (e.g. by editing `setup.cfg`):